eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsignsignatureApi.md

 Create a new Ezsignsignature

 The endpoint allows to create one or many elements at once.
+Major step overhaul.
+Endpoints that existed before version 1.3 do not allow you to combine forms and signatures in the same step.
+The step numbers are different from those indicated by endpoints added since version 1.3.
+This endpoint is compatible with endpoints that existed before 1.3 but are not compatible with those added since 1.3.

 ### Examples